9 points to consider when monitoring e-invoicing change management processes

 An organization must be quick on its feet to adjust to micro-changes.
 These micro-changes address the natural evolution of VAT requirements to fix loopholes in legislation or pragmatically respond to short-term economic or business imperatives.
 Less obvious are macro-level changes, which may introduce much more fundamental and sometimes revolutionary adjustments to VAT controls and thus business practices.

 Once you have defined the scope, you must make sure you are in possession of the right normative sources.
-This begins with law, which is always the anchor of e-invoicing requirements.
+This begins with the law, which is always the anchor of e-invoicing requirements.
 In clearance countries, this is not as obvious as it should be.
-Sources may vary more that anyone would believe.
-For services with a heavy legal component you will firstly go to laws and regulations.
+Sources may vary more than anyone would believe.
+For services with a heavy legal component, you will first go to laws and regulations.
 The problem of clearance systems and their heavy reliance on technology is that comprehensive monitoring requires you to look beyond the traditional pyramid of law (e.g: tax code, VAT law, secondary VAT law, tax administration guidelines etc.).
-More often than not, the legal sources extend to data protection laws, e-signature laws, e-factoring laws; and, finally, commercial law that may impose legal obligations that must be complied with at all times.
+More often than not, the legal sources extend to data protection laws, e-signature laws, e-factoring laws; and finally the commercial law that may impose legal obligations that must be complied with at all times.
 This broader analysis must be done in order to be able to understand why things work the way they do within a particular clearance system.

 In clearance systems that are highly regulated, language becomes an important obstacle that cannot be overcome with google translate (Have you tried to google translate Turkish or Hungarian law?).
 Being able to comprehend legal and technical requirements in the language that they were originally written in is fundamental to effective monitoring and upholding compliance.
 Of course, you can do that externally with local advisors or have the luxury of doing that internally when you can find the required skills within your organization.
 The latter has the benefit of allowing you tighter control of the whole process.
 If you can combine both, even better.